project-sunbird/project-sunbird.github.io/pages/features-documentation/user_type.md

 |-------------------|----------------|----------------|----------------|----------------------------|------------------------|----------------|---------------------|
 | **Flag Reviewer** |       No       |       Yes      |       Yes      |             Yes            |           Yes          |       Yes      | Yes                 |

-<b>Note</b>: Orhanization administrators can assign multiple roles to individual users.
+<b>Note</b>: Organization administrators can assign multiple roles to individual users.
 For example; a user can be a course mentor, course creator and announcement sender.
 The organization decides how many roles one individual should handle.